pldilley/async-native/ALPHA.README.md

     });
 ```

-DOES NOT (by getting NodeJS to spawn a separate thread):
+**Does Not Block Node JS's Thread** (spawn a separate thread):
 ```
     var $async = require('async-native').init(a => eval(a));

     module.exports = $async({
         fibThread: function() {
-            // A. DATA TO PASS INSIDE OF THREAD HAS SAME NAME AS THREAD NAME: "yourThreadName" var fibNumber = 45;
+            // STEP 1.
+DATA SOURCE TO PASS INSIDE OF THREAD: "var yourThreadName = ..." var fibNumber = 45;

             try {

-                // B. THREAD IS DEFINED USING THIS SYNACTICAL SUGAR: "$:yourThreadName => {"
+                // STEP 2.
+THREAD IS DEFINED USING SYNACTICAL SUGAR: "$:yourThreadName => {"
-                //    Other variables outside of the thread cannot be accessed (see 'Important Gotchas' below)
                 $:fibNumber => {

-                    // Expensive computational operation
                     function fibo (n) {
                         return n > 1 ? fibo(n - 1) + fibo(n - 2) : 1;
                     }

-                    return fibo(fibNumber); // fibNumber == 45
+                    return fibo(fibNumber); // fibNumber == 45 (other outside vars not accessible!)

                 }; /* Yields at semi-colon until result, but without blocking main thread */

-                // C. THREAD ABOVE IS RUN IMMEDIATELY AND YOUR FUNCTION WILL YIELD UNTIL IT GETS A RESULT: "$yourThreadName" console.log($fibNumber);
+                // STEP 3.
+THREAD ABOVE IS RUN IMMEDIATELY, RESULT INJECTED AS: "$yourThreadName" console.log($fibNumber);

             } catch(e) {
                 if (e instanceof ThreadError) {
-                    // If an error occurs inside the thread, this will happen! console.log('Thread Error was:', e.message);
+                    // If an error occurs inside the thread, this will happen! console.log('Thread Error was:', e.message, e.asyncFnName,
+                                                     e.asyncVarName, e.originalMessage);
                 }
             }
         }
     });
 ```

-###### IMPORTANT GOTCHA'S
+- **Only one variable is COPIED into the thread: The variable with the
+    same name as the thread name.
+It must be serialisable into JSON.**

+- **Threads operate in an isolated context.
+This means you will not be
+    able to access any other variables outside**

 - **Arrow functions must be enabled for this to work.
     Modern versions of NodeJS support arrow functions as-is.**

 - **The semi-colons are ESSENTIAL for this to work.
     You should correctly use semi-colons in your Javascript code.**

-- **Threads operate in an isolated context.
-This means you will not be
-    able to access variables outside (see exception in the next point)**

-- **One variable IS copied into the thread: The variable with the same
-    name as the thread name.
-It must be serialisable into JSON.**

 - **The result returned must be serialisable into JSON.**

-- **Errors thrown inside threads will be casted into ThreadError's.**
+- **Errors thrown inside threads will have their error message

-###### Expanded Explanation
+    extracted and show up as ThreadError's in the main thread.**

 > The thread has a special syntactical sugar: using 'labels' with 'arrow
 > functions'.
 The structure looks like this:
 >     $:yourThreadName => {
 >         // throw "Couldn't do it";
 >         return <result>;
 >     };
->
-> To pass input, define a variable as the same name above your thread.
-> To get output, expect a new variable as the same name prepended with a
-> $ symbol.
-You can wrap the entire thread structure with a try-catch
-> block to get ThreadError's.

-_ _To see how threads work: see the 'How does it work exactly?' section._ _
+_To see how threads work: see the 'How does it work exactly?' section._

-_ _**Advanced usage: Promises, listeners, timeouts, <complete list>**_ _
+## Advanced usage: Promises, listeners, timeouts, <complete list>

 _ _**What are the gotchas?**_ _